 The Blue Ridge APA

-The APA is in it's third year in Asheville and the surrounding communities.
+The Blue Ridge APA is based in Asheville and the surrounding communities.
 Our league started in December 2006 and is growing quickly thanks to the number of people in the area who are interested in the sport of pool.
 We offer amateur 8-Ball & 9-Ball Leagues using the APA's Equalizer Handicap System where everyone has an equal chance to win.
 We also offer a Masters Division for highly skilled players and a once-a-month ladies-only division on Sunday afternoons.

 Players sign-up to play on teams of 5 to 8 people.
 These teams compete in local divisions where the APA Host Locations are grouped geographically to minimize traveling distance.
 The year is divided into 3 sessions, with each session running approximately 14 weeks, followed by two weeks of play-offs, which determine the Division Champions for each session.